 The DoubleTree in Kuala Lumpur offers 5-star accommodations in an ideal location in Kuala Lumpur, Malaysia with amenities like its outdoor saltwater pool, rain showers, and 5-star restaurants.

 Free Hilton nights at the DoubleTree by Hilton Hotel Kuala Lumpur are typically just 10,000 to 20,000 points.
-With a Hilton Honors credit card sign-up bonus and the 5th night free benefit, your points can go very far here.
+With a Hilton Honors credit card welcome bonus and the 5th night free benefit, your points can go very far here.

 Conrad Hong Kong